Maternal and Newborn Health

 More mothers and infants can reach their full potential with increased equitable access to respectful quality health care delivered through public and private providers.

 The world has made considerable progress in reducing maternal and newborn mortality in recent decades.
 Maternal deaths have declined nearly 40 percent since 2000, and newborn deaths have declined nearly 50 percent since 1990.1 Yet these achievements mask significant inequities within and across countries.
-The majority of preventable maternal and newborn deaths today are concentrated in fragile settings and among the most vulnerable women and infants who face challenges in accessing high-quality and lifesaving care.
-The preventable death of a woman during pregnancy or childbirth threatens her newborn’s chance of survival, lowers her other children’s chances for survival and education, and threatens her family’s stability.
+In 2019, the risk of dying before age five for a child born in the highest-mortality country was about 70 times higher than in the lowest-mortality country,2 suggesting that the majority of maternal and newborn deaths would have been preventable in other settings.
+Most maternal and newborn deaths today are concentrated in fragile settings and among the most vulnerable women and infants who face barriers to accessing high-quality and lifesaving care.
+A woman’s death during pregnancy or childbirth threatens her newborn’s chance of survival, lowers her other children’s chances for survival and education, and threatens her family’s stability.
 Ultimately, maternal and newborn deaths undermine a country’s prosperity.

-MOMENTUM accelerates reductions in maternal and newborn mortality while increasing the opportunity for women and infants to reach their full potential.
+MOMENTUM accelerates reductions in maternal and newborn mortality while increasing opportunities for women and infants to reach their full potential.

 Building on previous USAID investment and learning, we increase the coverage and quality of proven maternal and newborn interventions by strengthening the capacity of local institutions and more effectively engaging the private sector to deliver health care.